 Community Projects

 The UAID Community Project encapsulates UAID’s philosophy, values, and approach.
-It is an effort made by each Chapter to achieve a meaningful, positive impact on health outcomes in their local community on a longitudinal time scale.
-These projects typically span one academic year and focus on a health inequity identified within the community.
-Through this project, Chapter members gain experience in utilizing mixed research methods, assessing health issues on the local level, and in planning, implementing and evaluating long-term projects.
-Chapter members also have an opportunity to practice public health principles.
+It is an effort made by each team to achieve a meaningful, positive impact on health outcomes in their local community on a longitudinal time scale.
+These projects typically span one year and focus on a health inequity identified within the community.
+Through this project, members gain experience in utilizing mixed research methods, assessing health issues on the local level, and in planning, implementing and evaluating long-term projects.
+Members also have an opportunity to practice public health principles.
 The steps of the project are outlined below.

 Chapter leadership completes the UAID Health Equity and Community Project Trainings.
 Leadership responsibilities are defined, chapter is founded on campus, and community project timelines and deadlines are established.